jasalt/phel-wp-plugin/README.md

-WordPress plugin skeleton made with [Phel](https://phel-lang.org/), a functional language inspired by Clojure and Janet.
+WordPress plugin skeleton made with [Phel](https://phel-lang.org/), a functional language inspired by Clojure and Janet that transpiles to PHP.

-Adds admin widget that interfaces with WordPress database and renders view using [hiccup](https://github.com/weavejester/hiccup) style [Phel HTML library](https://phel-lang.org/documentation/html-rendering/).
+Demonstrates a basic admin widget interfacing with the database rendered using [hiccup](https://github.com/weavejester/hiccup) style [Phel HTML library](https://phel-lang.org/documentation/html-rendering/).

 ![Image of WordPress 6.6.1 Admin Dashboard with this plugin installed](demo.png "WordPress 6.6.1 Admin Dashboard with this plugin installed")

-It works for large part and there's production code using it but more in depth documentation is in progress.
-Follow / raise issues for incomplete stuff and feel free to ask questions about it.

-See also [wp.phel](https://gist.github.com/jasalt/900435efa20aade0f6b1b31fce779b23) for some extra wrapping around WP API's (work in progress library) and [woocommerce-memberships-migrator](https://github.com/jasalt/woocommerce-memberships-migrator) as a example project.
+See also [wp.phel](https://github.com/jasalt/phel-junkshed/blob/master/wp.phel) for some wrapper functions over WP API's and [woocommerce-memberships-migrator](https://github.com/jasalt/woocommerce-memberships-migrator) as a example project (a WP-CLI utility).

 # Installation

-Phel requires minimum PHP version 8.3 and Composer is required for installing it.
-Composer is not required if `vendor` directory is included with the plugin distribution.
-Note that Composer autoloader does not play very well with WP plugins out-of-box and something like [PHP-Scoper](https://github.com/humbug/php-scoper/) or [Strauss](https://github.com/BrianHenryIE/strauss) is probably required for plugin distribution (see also https://github.com/jasalt/phel-wp-plugin/issues/9).
+Phel requires minimum PHP version 8.3 and Composer for installing it, refer to [Phel quick start](https://phel-lang.org/documentation/getting-started/).

 ## Existing WordPress instance

-Generally plugin can be installed as follows on a live WordPress site or on development server such as [VVV Vagrant](https://varyingvagrantvagrants.org/) or [LocalWP](https://localwp.com/):

 1) Clone this repository into existing WP installation path `wp-content/plugins/phel-wp-plugin`.
 2) Install Composer dependencies with `cd phel-wp-plugin && composer install`.
-3) Activate plugin on plugin management page or with `wp plugin activate phel-wp-plugin` and open Admin Dashboard (`/wp-admin`) where this widget should be visible.
+3) Activate plugin on plugin management page or with `wp plugin activate phel-wp-plugin`

+The widget should be visible on admin dashboard.
+Try editing `src/main.phel` and see changes after page refresh etc.

-## Development container
+## Container

-For Docker (or Podman) `docker-compose.yml` file is included and `Dockerfile` using official WordPress Bookworm image with WP-CLI and XDebug added.
-This can be useful also for providing re-producible bug reports.
+For Podman (or Docker) users, a pre-configured `docker-compose.yml` is included.
+The `Dockerfile` is based on official WordPress image adding Composer, WP-CLI, XDebug and some other tools to it and `custom-entrypoint.sh` installs WP and the plugin on first run.

 ```
 git clone git@github.com:jasalt/phel-wp-plugin.git
-# sudo chmod -R 777 phel-wp-plugin  # maybe required with Podman
 cd phel-wp-plugin
-docker compose up  # or podman-compose up
+podman compose up  # or docker compose up
 ```

 Following success message, access WP admin via http://localhost:8080/wp-admin with credentials user: "admin" password: "password".

-Try edit `src/main.phel` and see changes after page refresh etc.
+While `podman` is supported primarily, replacing it with `docker` in command examples should work also.

 Additionally you can run Phel command line commands, including REPL eg. the following way:

 ```
-docker compose exec -w /var/www/html/wp-content/plugins/phel-wp-plugin wp bash
+podman compose exec -w /var/www/html/wp-content/plugins/phel-wp-plugin wp bash
 ./vendor/bin/phel --help
 ./vendor/bin/phel --version
 ./vendor/bin/phel repl